trafiklab/trafiklab.se/content/data/an-introduction-to-trafiklab/using-trafiklab/adding-apis-to-a-project.md

 title: Adding APIs to a project
 description: Adding more APIs to an existing project
 ---
-{% hint style="danger" %} Disable browser plugins like Google Translate when creating an project.
-They are known to cause issues when logging in, creating accounts and creating projects. {% endhint %}
+{{% warning %}} Disable browser plugins like Google Translate when creating an project.
+They are known to cause issues when logging in, creating accounts and creating projects. {{% /warning %}}

 When you want to add more APIs to an existing project, you need to head edit the project first.
 This can be done by heading to your "profile and projects" page \(found in the dropdown from your username in the top-right corner\).
 From